xiaohan2012/daily-reading/august/coupling-from-the-past.md

    - a more general question, how to determine if a chain mixes?
 2. how to prove the termination time (within finite time)?
    - like the one for ising model in the lecture note
-3. how to design such chain (preserving the desired distribution)?
+3. how to design such chain (preserving the desired distribution, irreducible and aperiodic)?
 4. why and when sandwiching techniques work?